openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 Because the theme directory includes UI files in both the ``lms`` and ``cms`` subdirectories, you can apply the theme to both the LMS and Studio.

+.. more accurate to say that the theme applies to both Studio and LMS?

 .. note::